connar/connar.github.io/content/posts/bypassingspeakeasy.md

 We also saw more or less how many detection hits these samples get, which we could lower even further, perhaps following a different approach on how we walk the PEB and perhaps...a future post of it?

 Thanks for staying along in this first intro journey of bypassing SpeakEasy.
-This is just the tip of the iceberg and there are much more emulators to be bypasses, both opensource and private.
+This is just the tip of the iceberg and there are much more emulators to be bypassed, both opensource and private.

 Till the next one!